BarioIsCoding/BetterMintModded/README.md

 ## 📜 License

 This project is free and open source.
-It will always remain free with no purchases required.

 **Note**: Individual chess engines and neural networks may have their own licenses.
 Please respect the licensing terms of:
 - Stockfish (GPL v3)
 - Leela Chess Zero (GPL v3)
+- Rodent (GPL v3)
 - Maia weights (research license)

+We unfortunately use a restrictive copyleft license due to the `python-chess` package.
+In the future, we may replace the library with our custom code (almost done!) to make this project fully open!

 ## 🚨 Disclaimer